circleofconfusion/whitebox-challenge/README.md

 This set of commands will build a custom docker image, fire up the container, and load the example SQL data from data.sql.

+To kill the docker container, run

+  docker stop whitebox-db

 ## Run

 To execute the script, run `npm run start` from the root directory.